COVID-19 pandemic: Strategies

 Many countries attempted to slow or stop the spread of COVID-19 by recommending, mandating or prohibiting behaviour changes, while others relied primarily on providing information.
 Measures ranged from public advisories to stringent lockdowns.
 Outbreak control strategies are divided into elimination and mitigation.
 Experts differentiate between elimination strategies (known as "zero-COVID") that aim to completely stop the spread of the virus within the community, and mitigation strategies (commonly known as "flattening the curve") that attempt to lessen the effects of the virus on society, but which still tolerate some level of transmission within the community.
 These initial strategies can be pursued sequentially or simultaneously during the acquired immunity phase through natural and vaccine-induced immunity.

-Nature reported in 2021 that 90 per cent of immunologists who responded to a survey "think that the coronavirus will become endemic".
+Nature reported in 2021 that 90% of researchers who responded to a survey "think that the coronavirus will become endemic".

 Containment

 Containment is undertaken to stop an outbreak from spreading into the general population.
 Infected individuals are isolated while they are infectious.
 The people they have interacted with are contacted and isolated for long enough to ensure that they are either not infected or no longer contagious.
 Screening is the starting point for containment.
 Screening is done by checking for symptoms to identify infected individuals, who can then be isolated or offered treatment.
-The Zero-COVID strategy involves using public health measures such as contact tracing, mass testing, border quarantine, lockdowns and mitigation software to stop community transmission of COVID-19 as soon as it is detected, with the goal of getting the area back to zero detected infections and resuming normal economic and social activities.
+The zero-COVID strategy involves using public health measures such as contact tracing, mass testing, border quarantine, lockdowns, and mitigation software to stop community transmission of COVID-19 as soon as it is detected, with the goal of getting the area back to zero detected infections and resuming normal economic and social activities.
 Successful containment or suppression reduces Rt to less than 1.